sahil-deo/UTerminal/README.md

 2. Go to 'Environment Variables' on the opened window.
 3. Under 'User Variables' go to 'path' and click 'Edit'.
 4. click on 'New' and paste the path to 'Uterminal.exe'.
+5. use uterminal --version to see if UTerminal has been set up properly

 Alternatively you can just use './uterminal' before any command if you dont want to set up path but './uterminal' will not work on CMD and will require Windows PowerShell.